joaquimrcarvalho/fauc1537-1919/notebooks/README_kleio.md

 The _Timelink-Kleio translator_ implements a subset of the `Kleio` notation designed for the `Timelink` database system.

 _Timelink_ provides a set of data models for handling person-oriented information collected in historical documents.
-It main advantages are handling time varying personal attributes, representation of interpersonal relations and reversible identification of people in different sources.
+Its main advantages are handling time varying personal attributes, representation of interpersonal relations and reversible identification of people in different sources.

 This is how a (portuguese) baptism looks like in _Timelink_ `Kleio` notation: